19hours/sg-statutes/Acts/Land Acquisition Act.md

 ### Government not bound to complete acquisition

-48\.—(1) Except in the case provided for in section 43, the Government shall be at liberty to withdraw from the acquisition of any land or any part thereof of which possession has not been taken.
+48\.—(1) Except in the case provided for in sections 49 and 49A, the Government shall be at liberty to withdraw from the acquisition of any land or any part thereof of which possession has not been taken.

 [66/73]

+[Act 12 of 2015 wef 08/05/2015]

 (2) Whenever the Government withdraws from any such acquisition, the Collector shall determine the amount of compensation due for the damage, if any, done to the land under section 3 or 7 and not already paid for under section 4, and shall pay that amount to the person injured and shall pay to the persons interested all such costs as have been reasonably incurred by them by reason or in consequence of the proceedings for acquisition, together with compensation for the damage, if any, which they may have sustained by reason or in consequence of those proceedings.